Downsizing business? Here's how to succeed with decreased budgets and higher marketing goals

 Online, content is essentially a method of communication, a way to relay your expertise to the people who are ready to listen to you.

-For example, SAP is an enterprise software company in Germany that began their content marketing efforts in 2012.
+For example, SAP is an enterprise software company in Germany that began its content marketing efforts in 2012.

 While their content marketing efforts enabled them to reach a new type of audience that only learned them via Google Search, they realized that while they were subscribing to the company newsletter, they weren’t purchasing any of their products.